-- Time-out will result in going to the pastoral room/head's office for the remainder of the current session. - On leaving his/her class, the child is taken to the school office. - On arrival at the office, they are found somewhere to sit without further reprimand.

-- The child will get on with work at his/her own level during time-out, supplied by their own classteacher. - The headteacher/pastoral support worker will speak to the child about why they have been sent out of their classroom and what they could have done differently to have stopped this from happening. - The Time-Out is recorded by the class teacher, along with a brief description of the behaviour that caused it. - Parents/carers are informed.
+- Reflection time will result in going to the pastoral room/head's office for the remainder of the current session to complete the rest of the lesson. - The child will get on with work at his/her own level during reflection time supplied by their own class teacher. - The headteacher/pastoral support worker will reflect with the child about why they have been sent out of their classroom, whether they were respectful of their peers and teachers, and what they could have done differently to have stopped this from happening.
+The child will then be given the opportunity to restore their relationship with the people effected. - The class teacher should record the incident on CPOMs and either the Head Teacher or Pastoral Lead will add any further information to the record. - Parents/carers are informed.

-At playtimes and lunchtimes if a child's behaviour causes him/her to be sent for a time-out, he/she will need to go inside the school building(usually outside Head's office).
+If an incident happens at playtime or lunchtime and a child needs to have quiet reflection time , he/she will need to go inside the school building(usually outside Head's office).
+This would only be done after seeking support from the Pastoral Lead or Teacher on duty.